 Next we have the mow over Tee sign.
 This was developed in conjunction with golf course partners wanting to fit the signs within their environment without impacting on the current offerings.
 This excellent priced tee gives a 44 x 21 cms space for huge amounts of information for the player.
 It sits 2 cms below the level of the turf and can be mowed over without damage.
 Great for courses with obvious flow and teeing areas wanting to produce a lovely tee for players without impacting on other activities.

 The next is better for parks trying to attract attention to the course or helping players find their way around.
-It’s a 25 x 19 cms graphic attached to a timber post 20 cms wide by 10 cms deep standing up to 1 meter tall.
-This is a great option for visibility on a course with short walks between tees.
+It’s a 21 x 15 cms graphic attached to a steel post (pictured above) This is a great option for visibility on a course with short walks between tees.

 We will happily find other fixings for our signs to suit our clients needs.